Direct deposit can be a convenient way to receive funds and can take from mere moments to a few days to go through.

 With your employer, direct deposit may take one or two pay cycles to become active.
 During that time, you may receive a paper check as payment instead.

-In some cases, an employer may hire an employee at the start of the pay cycle so that the direct deposit authorization process is done just in time for the new employee to receive his or her first payment via direct deposit.
+In some cases, an employer may hire an employee at the start of the pay cycle so that the direct deposit authorization process is done just in time for the new employee to receive their first payment via direct deposit.

 Recommended: What to Do If Your Check Is Lost or Stolen?